 Miss Tate is from Broken Arrow, Oklahoma.
 Growing up she danced, trained, and competed with Theatre Arts Inc. and Prestige Dance Company.
 At Prestige she worked with artists and choreographers Kate Jablonski and Joey Tarwater.
 While in high school she attended the Oklahoma Summer Arts Institute for three consecutive summers, studying the discipline of modern dance.
 At OSAI, she had the opportunity to work with modern dance artists Helen Simoneau and Daniel Squire.
 After graduating high school in 2013 Tate attended the University of Central Oklahoma pursuing her Bachelor’s of Fine Arts in Dance Performance and graduated in 2017.
 During her time at UCO, she danced with the Kaleidoscope Dance Company and had several amazing opportunities and adventures with them.
 In 2016 she was casted as “Maria” in UCO’s version of West Side Story and was named Student Director of the company.
 Also while at UCO in 2016, she got to perform at the American College Dance Association.
 In 2017 her piece and senior capstone work “1346” was honored to perform at the American College Dance Association, and later in that year “1346” performed at the Gibney Dance Theatre in New York City.
 Throughout her time at UCO and with the Kaleidoscope Dance Company she had the chance to work with many amazing artists such as; Noa Shiloh, Bill Evans, Clarence Brooks, Hannah Baumgarten, Lachlan McCarthy, Greg Russell, Will Johnston, Julie Bata, Brandon Fink, and of course her talented professors of dance.
 She is currently studying at the University of Central Missouri pursing her Master’s in the Art of Teaching and Alternative Certification.
-This is her second year with Reed Performing Arts Company and she cannot wait for more to come!
+This is her third year with Reed Performing Arts Company and she cannot wait for more to come!